-Love at first sight has never been so primal or so all consuming as it is in Actor/Director Nicolette Krebitz’s Wild, a film which places female desire and agency uncompromisingly at its centre, and saw actress Lilith Stangenberg get up close and personnel with a real life wolf.
+Love at first sight has never been so primal or so all-consuming as it is in Actor/Director Nicolette Krebitz’s Wild, a film which places female desire and agency uncompromisingly at its centre and saw actress Lilith Stangenberg get up close and personal with a real-life wolf.
 Thrilling stuff!

 4. MUSTANG | Deniz Gamze Ergüven

 Despite ever stricter rules and literal house arrest, the five sisters flowering into adolescence at the heart of Deniz Gamze Ergüven’s Mustang prove that the rebelliousness of youth just cannot be contained, and to do so is to court tragedy.

 3. THE EYES OF MY MOTHER | Nicolas Pesce

 The first film to come out of the Borderland Presents stable of new directors, Nicolas Pesce’s The Eyes of My Mother hijacks your imagination with acts of unseen violence as its disturbed protagonist – brilliantly played by Kika Magalhaes – attempts to stave off loneliness and find a replacement for the motherly love which was brutally ripped from her.
 This is a film which despite a spritely 76 minute duration, confidently takes its time with beautifully framed scenes unfolding in long, deeply layered, black and white cinematography.

 I don’t know how it is that I found a film about remote Icelandic sheep farming brothers to be so compelling, humorous and ultimately touching, but the embattled brotherly loathing of Grimur Hakonarson’s Un Certain Regard winning feature kept me riveted to the screen throughout.

 1. UNITED STATES OF LOVE | Tomasz Wasilewski